Tree By-Law Update

 Why can you not be permitted to cut down a big messy old ugly tree that takes up your whole front yard and is hanging over your house when you are willing to replace it with a big beautiful tree.
 When builders are allowed to take up a bigger and bigger % of lots for houses, which means cutting down more trees?
 Paying fines and money doesn't replace trees.
 Lets make our City Beautiful!!

-Tree lover. asked 11 months ago
+Tree lover. asked over 1 year ago

 As trees age their environmental impact grows it is important to maintain our older trees.
 Please see the link to the CBC article discussing a German study from 2017.
 CBC Article